vitduck/FFmpeg-Transcoder/README.md

-# rewrite
+# Transcoder
-A simple transcoder
+A simple ffmpeg wrapper for transcoding file